dotmailer/dotmailer-magento2-extension/README.md

 - Fix a bug: please clone and use our [Testing branch](https://github.com/dotmailer/dotmailer-magento2-extension/tree/testing) to submit your Pull Request
 - Request a feature on our [community forum](https://support.dotmailer.com/hc/en-gb/community/topics/200432508-Feedback-and-feature-requests)

+## V2.3.5

+###### Bug fix
+- Errors would occur when trying to run contacts and orders sync with a database using table prefix - this has now been fixed.

 ## V2.3.4

 - Customer sales data fields could get mixed up when multiple store views existed under a single website; this has been fixed.